jose-luis-rs/sofia/README.md

 ### sofsource

-This directory contains all the readers related to SOFIA detectors:
+This directory contains all the readers related to SOFIA detectors :

----
-R3BSofMwpcReader
+- R3BSofMwpcReader
-R3BSofTrimReader
+- R3BSofTrimReader
-R3BSofSciReader
+- R3BSofSciReader
-R3BSofTwimReader
+- R3BSofTwimReader
-R3BSofToFWReader
+- R3BSofToFWReader
----
-and UCESB data structures:
+and UCESB data structures :
----
-ext_h101_sofmwpc.h
+- ext_h101_sofmwpc.h
-ext_h101_softrim.h
+- ext_h101_softrim.h
-ext_h101_sofsci.h
+- ext_h101_sofsci.h
-ext_h101_softwim.h
+- ext_h101_softwim.h
-ext_h101_softofw.h
+- ext_h101_softofw.h
----
 that allow to get data at mapped level (raw data of each detector).

 ### some details of the sofia set-up